godotengine/godot-docs/tutorials/vector_math.rst

 Unit vectors that are perpendicular to a surface (so, they describe the orientation of the surface) are called **unit normal vectors**.
-Though, usually they are just abbreviated as \*normalsÄ.
+Though, usually they are just abbreviated as \*normals.
 Normals appear in planes, 3D geometry (to determine where each face or vertex is siding), etc. A **normal** *is* a **unit vector**, but it's called *normal* because of it's usage.
 (Just like we call Origin to (0,0)!).